ChatGPT Image 3 Jun 2025 20 19 15

 Costs & Taxes when buying or selling property on Ibiza

-A complete overview of every cost and tax involved in buying or selling property in Ibiza — current 2026 rates, worked examples and practical advice for international buyers and sellers.
+A complete overview of every cost and tax involved in buying or selling property in Ibiza: current 2026 rates, worked examples and practical advice for international buyers and sellers.

-Updated June 2026
+Updated

 By Ibiza Now Real Estate

-Buying property in Ibiza involves significantly more than the purchase price alone.
-As a rule of thumb: budget 9–10% extra for a mid-market resale property, 13–14% for a luxury property above €1 million, and 11.5–12% for new build.
-This guide explains exactly which costs are paid when, by whom, and how to calculate them correctly.
+Buying property in Ibiza involves much more than the purchase price alone.
+As a rule of thumb, budget 9 to 10% on top for a mid-market resale home, 13 to 14% for a luxury property above 1 million euros, and 11.8 to 12% for new build.
+On the selling side, non-residents are taxed at a flat 19% on the gain, while residents pay progressive rates up to 28%.
+This guide sets out exactly which costs fall when, on whom, and how to work them out correctly.

-“The most common mistake is applying the highest tax rate to the full purchase price.
-ITP in the Balearics works progressively per bracket — like income tax.
-You pay 8% on the first €400,000, 9% on the next portion, and so on.”
+The most common mistake is applying the highest tax rate to the whole purchase price.
+ITP in the Balearics is progressive, bracket by bracket, like income tax.
+You pay 8% on the first €400,000, 9% on the next portion, and so on.

-1. Transfer Tax (ITP)
+1. Transfer tax (ITP)

 Purchase price bracket Rate